 We can describe it as an extra layer of skin that drops down between the eyebrow and the eyelid, and it causes your lid to appear smaller.

-The eye shape have a eyebrow bone, crease and lid.
+The eye shape has an eyebrow bone, crease, and lid.

 And the hooded eye has more percentage of eyebrow bone a lower crease and looks like a little small to no lid.